 Now that you’ve learned how to switch car insurance companies, let’s look at some companies you should consider:

 Geico is a great option for high-risk drivers and offers a higher discount (as mentioned above) for those who switch companies.
-Bankrate reports that the six-month rate for Geico car insurance is $398.
+Value penguin reports that the six-month rate for Geico car insurance is $398.

 If you have a below-average credit score and just recently started driving, Geico will make sure you get competitive rates.